aguetler/test/README.txt

 Great!
 Now we change the file README.txt on the server - and see what will happen...
 It is now 09:27 am.

+Perfect, and now we also change the content of README.txt on the server!
+It is now 09:33 am.
+All things are good.